 The library strongly encourages you to find alternatives to traditional print reserves.
 We have created a resource guide to help facilitate alternatives to resources.
 In some cases, we maybe able to provide electronic access to materials.
 Some items are cost prohibitive.
 Textbooks are usually NOT available through our e-book vendors.
 Please contact publishers directly as some may offer e-versions to faculty (but not to libraries) during COVID-19 measures.

 As faculty you may be able to provide access to some of your texts or other resources.
 Please review the copyright and fair use guide to help you navigate the possibilities.

 If you would like us to check if your course reserve item is available electronically, please submit your requests to Access Services Supervisor, Karen Pfeffer (firstname.lastname@example.org).

 Course reserves are materials chosen by faculty to support class instruction.
-Print reserves (books and articles) are maintained at the Cushing Library Access Services desk.
-Electronic reserves can be linked to from within BlackBoard.
+Print reserves (books and articles) are maintained at the Cushing Library Circulation Desk.
+Electronic reserves can be linked to from within Canvas.